zafrem/obsidian-role-switch/README.md

    - Pick a color
    - Add optional description
 3. **Configure Timing**: Adjust session and transition durations to match your workflow
-4. **Open Panel**: Click the clock icon in the ribbon or use **Cmd/Ctrl + P → "Open TaskSwitch Panel"**
+4. **Open Panel**: Click the clock icon in the ribbon or use **Cmd/Ctrl + P → "Open RoleSwitch Panel"**
 5. **Start Your First Session**: Click on your role in the side panel

 ## 📱 Interface Guide

 ### Side Panel Dashboard
-The main interface for TaskSwitch, accessible via the ribbon clock icon:
+The main interface for RoleSwitch, accessible via the ribbon clock icon:

 - **Header**: Plugin branding with gear icon
 - **Roles Section**: